 Eligible students should move forward with the application process and apply for the bursary.
 It’s a short process that takes no more than an hour to complete.
 But it’s vital to follow the proper instructions and not submit incorrect or incomplete forms.
 Such submissions are not considered for funding.
-Here are the steps involved in applying for the JSE Empowerment Fund (JEF) Bursary 2022:
+Here are the steps involved in applying for the JSE Empowerment Fund (JEF) Bursary:

-The first thing you need to do is complete the online application at the JSE Career Page.
+The first thing you need to do is complete the online application on the JSE Career Page.
 The portal is how JSE manages all the applicants.
 If this is your first time, sign up and create an account.
 If not, you can sign in to your existing account.
 Read through all the instructions and complete the fields.

 Alternatively, you can also apply using the Pnet portal.
 Click on the ‘Apply Now‘ button to get started.

 You’d have to submit the documents necessary for the bursary application.
 Applications without these forms will not be accepted.
 Therefore, always ensure you’ve uploaded the following documents: